QafooLabs/TimePlanner/README.md

     ant serve

-The open the URL echoed on the command line, and you should be fine.
+Then open the URL echo'ed on the command line, and you should be fine.
 All required project initializations should already be included.
 The prerequisites for this projects are:

 * PHP >= 5.5

-* A running CouchDB server
+* A database: MySQL, SQLite or CouchDB

+  Create a custom `environment.local` file with your customization of the `environment` file.
+You can look at `tests/environment.*` for examples.

 ## Testing